ELMAG 3.01: A three-dimensional Monte Carlo simulation of electromagnetic cascades on the extragalactic background light and in magnetic fields: Summary

 \section{Summary}

 We have presented the new features in {\tt ELMAG\,3.01} which include the generation of (helical) turbulent magnetic fields and the three-dimensional tracking of cascade particles.
 This allows the user to produce two-dimensional sky-images of sources with an arbitrary jet offset angle and jet profile.
 The format of the new input and output as well as a few tests have been described.
-In a future release, potential energy losses of electrons caused by plasma instabilities will be included as a new option.
+Potential energy losses of electrons caused by plasma instabilities are included as a new option in {\tt ELMAG\,3.02}, which is described in the addendum,